 Rachel Barr, Ph.D.Director

 Olivia Blanchfield graduated from Georgetown University with a degree in Psychology.
 She became the lab manager of the Early Learning Project in the summer of 2017.
 Olivia’s work focuses on the Cognitive Flexibility study and projects with the Comprehensive Assessment of Family Media Exposure (CAFE) Consortium.
 Her interests include how media exposure affects development, the way in which pre-verbal infants transfer learning, as well as the mechanisms of resilience in childhood.

 Sylvia Rusnak is a third year Psychology PhD student.
 She is interested in the elements of social interactions that are important for young children’s learning and memory processes, particularly with respect to media sources.
 Sylvia is studying the neural mechanisms that underlie this learning using functional near infrared spectroscopy (fNIRS).
 She received her B.A. in Psychology and English, as well as a Minor in French, from Cornell University.

 Joscelin graduated from Berea College, KY in May 2016 with a double major in Psychology and Child & Family Studies with a concentration in Child Development and a minor in French.
 Her research interests are bilingualism and language acquisition as well as how children learn from media and technology.
 Joscelin started her post-college journey at the Early Learning Project in the Summer of 2016 as the laboratory manager.

-Madeline Lui is a junior in the College majoring in Psychology and minoring in Chemistry.
+Madeline Lui is a senior in the College majoring in Psychology and minoring in Chemistry.
 She is also pre-med and is very interested in developmental psychology.
 Currently, Madeline hopes to pursue medical school and to become a cardiologist.
 Madeline is now working on her honors thesis in the Memory Flexibility Study, researching the differences in cognitive flexibility between monolingual and bilingual 18-month and 24-month olds.

 Nicholas Strautman is a junior in the College majoring in Psychology.
 He is currently working on the Magnet Study, and is very interested in how children interact and learn.
 He hopes to further pursue psychology in graduate school.